Nikos Stavropoulos

 Stavropoulos is the first player to make a 3-point basket in the Greek League, after the 3-point shot was first introduced into the league, in the 1984–85 season.

 Playing career

 Club career

 Stavropoulos began his club playing career with the Greek club Gymnastikos S. Larissas, in 1975.
 He was transferred to PAOK Thessaloniki in 1983, for the amount of 10 million Greek drachmas, which was the highest amount for a player transfer fee in the league's history to that point in time.
-With PAOK, Stavropoulos won the Greek Cup title in 1984, in which he was the Greek Cup Finals Top Scorer.
+With PAOK, Stavropoulos won the Greek Cup title in 1984, in which he was the Greek Cup Finals Top Scorer without 25 points.

 With PAOK, he also won the European-wide secondary level FIBA European Cup Winners' Cup (Saporta Cup) championship in the 1990–91 season, and played in the same competition's final in the 1991–92 season.
 He also won the Greek League championship with PAOK in 1992.
 After he left PAOK, he finished his playing career with the Greek club Iraklis Thessaloniki.